peyao/docs/docs/dtgateway_api.md

 ### PUT /ws/v2/config/auth -- For Password.

 Function: The clients will send a PUT request to this web service to configure password authentication.
 The request body is shown below.
 The configuration json array is empty as there is no properties are configured.
+Configuration file dt-site.xml is updated.
 Groupsupport is not supported by password.

 ```json
 {